HallLabs/tracy_matdb/docs/databases.rst

 need to be generated for training.
 Each configuration type is referred to loosely as a "Group" and `matdb` supports multiple group types:

-1. Liquid from high-temperature sub-sampled molecular dynamics.
-2. Phonon modulated structures by displacing atoms along eigenvectors of the dynamical matrix.
-3. Enumerated structures selected from an enumerated list of symmetrically distinct configurations.
+1. Enumerated structures selected from an enumerated list of symmetrically distinct configurations.
-4. AFLOW which allows the querying of the `aflowlib.org` database.
+2. AFLOW which allows the querying of the `aflowlib.org` database.
+3. Active which contains structures being used by `mtp` active learning.
+4. Distortion which distorts the atoms within the seed configurations.
+5. Substitution which changes the stoichiometry of the seed configuration.
+6. Vacancy which introduces vacancies into the atomic basis of the seed configuration.

 .. toctree::
    :maxdepth: 1
    :caption: Modules:

-   database/phonon.rst
-   database/liquid.rst
    database/enumerated.rst
    database/aflow.rst
+   database/active.rst
+   database/distribution.rst
+   database/substitution.rst
+   database/vacancy.rst